-- Rottweiler-Pitbull mix (Pitweiler)
+- Rottweiler-American Pit Bull Terrier mix (Pitweiler)

-- Rottweiler-Miniature Pinscher (Pinweiler)
+- Rottweiler-Miniature Pinscher mix (Pinweiler)

-- Rottweiler-Jack Russell terrier mix (Jackweiler)
+- Rottweiler-Jack Russell Terrier mix (Jackweiler)

 - Rottweiler-German Shepherd mix (German Rottie)

-- Rottweiler-Husky mix (Rottsky)
+- Rottweiler-Siberian Husky mix (Rottsky)

 - Rottweiler-Labrador Retriever mix (Labrottie)

-- Rottweiler-Doberman mix (Rottweiler Doberman)
+- Rottweiler-Doberman Pinscher mix (Rottweiler Doberman)

 - Rottweiler-Golden Retriever mix (Golden Rottie)